GoogleChrome/web.dev/src/site/content/en/blog/structured-clone/index.md

 ## Conclusion

-If you need to create a deep-copy of a value in JS — maybe that be because you use immutable data structures or you want to make sure a function can manipulate an object without affecting the original — you no longer need to reach for workarounds or libraries.
+If you need to create a deep-copy of a value in JS—maybe that be because you use immutable data structures or you want to make sure a function can manipulate an object without affecting the original—you no longer need to reach for workarounds or libraries.
 The JS ecosystem now has [`structuredClone()`][mdn structuredclone].
 Huzzah.

 [Spread Operator]:
 https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Spread_syntax